fehlfarbe/arduino-motorfocus/README.md

 1. You can flash the [MiniCore Bootloader](https://github.com/MCUdude/MiniCore) to your Arduino.
 This bootloader is faster and in my tests it was fast enough to get detected by the setup

-2. Just install a 10nF between RST and GND or remove the 100nF capacitor on the bottom of your Nano.
+2. Just install a 10µF or 33µF between RST and GND or remove the 100nF capacitor on the bottom of your Nano.
 You can see an image of the capacitor and further explanation on [this website](https://www.astroscopic.com/blog/disable-arduinos-auto-reset-connection)

 3. Use a different Microcontroller like Arduino Pro Mini with an external USB-TTL converter and dont't connect the DTR line